George M. Wallhauser

-George Marvin Wallhauser (February 10, 1900 – August 4, 1993) was an American Republican Party politician.
-He served as U.S. Representative from New Jersey's 12th Congressional District from 1959 to 1965.
+George Marvin Wallhauser (February 10, 1900 – August 4, 1993) was an American real estate businessman and Republican Party politician from New Jersey who represented Newark and suburban Essex County in the United States House of Representatives from 1959 to 1965.

-Biography
+Early life and education

-Wallhauser was born in Newark, New Jersey, the son of Dr. Henry Joseph Frederick and Rachel Apolonia (née Vogt) Wallhauser.
-He attended public schools in Newark and graduated from Barringer High School in 1918.
+Wallhauser was born in Newark, New Jersey on February 10, 1900 to Dr. Henry Joseph Frederick and Rachel Apolonia (née Vogt) Wallhauser.
+He attended Newark public schools and graduated from Barringer High School in 1918.
 He entered the United States Navy the same year and served as a hospital corpsman in the Naval Reserve until 1922.

-He graduated from the University of Pennsylvania with an A.B. in 1922, where he had been a member of Phi Sigma Kappa fraternity.
+In 1922, he graduated from the University of Pennsylvania with an A.B., where he was a member of Phi Sigma Kappa fraternity.
 He later studied real estate appraisal at Columbia University.